stemmlerjs/the-software-essentialist/ThePhasesOfCraftship/2_best_practice_first/intro/lab/docs/highValue/unit.md

 You can run the unit tests across all projects (`frontend`, `backend`, `shared`) by running the following command:

 `npm run test:unit:all`

+## See the following

+_For the high value test_
+- `packages/shared/tests/features/registration.feature`: the acceptance test
+- `packages/backend/tests/features/registration.unit.ts`: the executable specification